MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-revoscaler-data-import-transform.md

     Var 2: CRSDepTime, Type: numeric, Storage: float32, Low/High: (0.0167, 23.9833)
     Var 3: DayOfWeek, Type: character

-From the output, we can determine whether the number of observation is large enough to warrant subdivision into smaller blocks.
+From the output, we can determine whether the number of observations is large enough to warrant subdivision into smaller blocks.
 Additionally, we can see which variables exist, the data type, and for numeric data, the range of values.
 The presence of string variables is a consideration.
 To use this data in subsequent analysis, we might need to convert strings to numeric data for ArrDelay.
 Likewise, we might want to convert DayOfWeek to a factor variable so that we can group observations by day.
 We can do all of these things in a subsequent import.

 > [!Tip]
 > To get just the variable information, use the standalone **rxGetVarInfo()** function to return precomputed metadata about variables in the .xdf file (for example, `rxGetVarInfo(airXdfData)`).